launchbynttdata/common-platform-documentation/platform/cli/usage-guides/new-service/java/aws/configure_vpn_client/README.md

 ![Add Certificate](pictures/OpenVPNConnectAddCert.png)

+> [!IMPORTANT]
+> Windows users only should navigate to their user profile directory, right click on the .p12 certificate and key bundle, and click **Install PFX**, then accept all default values in the configuration wizard for it to be correctly installed at the system level and ready for use with OpenVPN Connect.

 Navigate to the path where you previously saved the .p12 certificate and key bundle, click the filename, then click "Open" and you will be prompted to enter the password from the prior section.

 ![Import PKCS #12](pictures/OpenVPNConnectImportPKCS12.png)

 Enter the password, then click "OK" to continue.

-> [!NOTE]
+> [!IMPORTANT]
-> macOS users may be prompted at this point for the password to their openvpn-associated keychain, in order for it to be successfully and securely saved.
+> macOS users only should be prompted at this point for the password to their openvpn-associated keychain, in order for it to be successfully and securely saved at the system level.

 If entered correctly, at this point, the "Certificates and Tokens" screen of OpenVPN Connect should display an entry for "vpnclienttest.launch.nttdata.com" with certificate and key icons to the left of the name.